-Our audio visual recordings, now in HD digital, have opened-up Glyndebourne to a worldwide audience.
-They enable people to discover our work through broadcasts, cinema screenings, DVDs and worldwide online (the photos above are from our online streaming audience).
+Our audio visual recordings, now in HD digital, have opened up Glyndebourne to a worldwide audience.
+They enable people to discover our work through broadcasts, cinema screenings, DVDs and worldwide online.

 Our international programme of cinema screenings now involves cinemas in the UK, continental Europe, North America, India, Japan, Australia and New Zealand.